 Woven Grace sells beautiful magnetic notepad covers (Note: Scroll down to the bottom of the products to find them!) made by artisans in Haiti, perfect for a teacher gift (and they also offer gorgeous greeting cards to go with the gift!)
 Each handmade product comes with a touching story.
 (This was a hit with the teacher I ordered it for :)

-Here you will find some great teaching resources, ethically made classroom supplies and unique teacher gifts that give back.
+Browse below for great world-changing teaching resources, ethically-made classroom supplies and teacher gifts that give back!

 Ten Thousand Villages, "the original fair trader", started in 1946.
 They sell cool tin lunch boxes, lunch bags and sand which keepers, which would be great for teacher's lunches.